-DVD Multi drive
+DVD Super Multi drive

-Some models are equipped with a full-size DVD Multi drive module that lets you record data to rewritable CD/DVDs as well as run either 12cm (4.72") or 8cm (3.15") CD/DVDs without using an adaptor.
-An ATAPI interface controller is used for CD/DVD-ROM operation.
-The drive reads DVDs at maximum 8 speed and CDs at maximum 24 speed.
-It writes DVD-RW at maximum single speed, DVD-R and DVD-RAM at maximum 2 speed, CD-R at maximum 16 speed, and CD-RW at maximum 8 speed (High-speed media).
-The drive supports the following formats:
+Some models are equipped with a full-size DVD Super Multi drive module that lets you record data to rewritable CD/DVDs as well as run either 12cm (4.72") or 8cm (3.15") CD/DVDs without using an adaptor.
+It reads DVD-ROMs at maximum 8 speed and CD-ROMs at maximum 24 speed, It writes CD-R at maximum 24 speed, CD-RW at maximum 10 speed, DVD-R and DVD+R at maximum 8 speed, DVD-RW and DVD+RW at maximum 4 speed, DVD-RAM at maximum 3 speed.
+This drive supports the following formats in addition to DVD-ROM&CD-R/RW drive.

-DVD-Video